AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

-For AudioNet we assess the reliance of the models on features marked as relevant by LRP by an analysis similar to the \textit{pixel-flipping} (or input perturbation) approach introduced in \cite{bach2015pixel, samek2017evaluating}.
+\paragraph{Relevance-guided sample manipulation for AudioNet} For AudioNet we assess the reliance of the models on features marked as relevant by LRP by an analysis similar to the \textit{pixel-flipping} (or input perturbation) approach introduced in \cite{bach2015pixel, samek2017evaluating}.
 Specifically, we employ three different strategies to systematically manipulate a fraction of the input signal by setting selected samples to zero.
-Firstly, (non-zero) samples of the input signal are selected at random.
-Secondly, samples of the input are selected with respect to maximal absolute amplitude, e.g the 10\% samples with the highest absolute amplitude are selected.
+Firstly, as a baseline, (non-zero) samples of the input signal are selected and flipped at random.
+Secondly, samples of the input are selected with respect to maximal absolute amplitude, e.g the 10\% samples with the highest absolute amplitude are selected, reflecting our (naive) observation from \Figref{fig:wave_heatmap} \subref{fig:wave_hm_colored}.
 Thirdly, samples are selected according to maximal relevance as attributed by LRP.
-If the model truely relies on features marked as relevant by LRP, performance should deteriorate for smaller fractions of manipulations in case of LRP-based selection than in case of the other selection strategies.
+If the model truly relies on features marked as relevant by LRP, performance should deteriorate for smaller fractions of manipulations in case of LRP-based selection than in case of the other selection strategies.

-Model performances for digit and gender classification on manipulated test sets in relation to the fraction of manipulated samples are displayed in \Figref{fig:perturbation_digit_setzero}.
+Model performances for digit and sex classification on manipulated test sets in relation to the fraction of manipulated samples are displayed in \Figref{fig:perturbation_digit_setzero}.
 For both tasks, model performances deteriorate for substantially smaller manipulations for LRP-based sample selection as compared to random selection and for slightly smaller manipulations as compared to amplitude-based selections.
 The effect becomes most apparent for digit classification where a manipulation of 1\% of the signal leads to a deterioration of model accuracy from originally $92.53\%$ to 92\% (random), 85\% (amplitude-based) and 77\% (LRP-based).
-In case of gender classification, the network furthermore shows a remarkable robustness towards random manipulations with classification accuracy only starting to decrease when 60\% of the signal has been set to zero, as shown in \Figref{fig:perturbation_digit_setzero}(b).
+In case of sex classification, the network furthermore shows a remarkable robustness towards random manipulations with classification accuracy only starting to decrease when 60\% of the signal has been set to zero, as shown in \Figref{fig:perturbation_digit_setzero} \subref{fig:perturbation_digit_setzero_gender}.
+The decline in model performance in both the relevance-based and amplitude-based perturbation procedures supports our hypothesis that the model seems to ground its inference in the high-amplitude parts of the signal.
+The fact the relevance-based perturbation has a marginally stronger impact on the model however tells us that while our initial hypothesis strikes close to the truth, our interpretation of the model's reasoning based on visual explanations is not exhaustive.